 These ‘violent events’ can cause instant pressure spikes from 700 to 5,000 psi within milliseconds (ms).
 Every pump manufacturer has an approach for rugged, heavy-duty shredding applications, as well as how the pressure spikes will be accounted for.
 A common approach is across a relief valve.
 In Parker’s Gold Cup Pumps (Figure 1), it is the valve-block technology (Figure 2) that cuts off pressure spikes.

 Before designing a system, it is important to have a technical discussion between the shredder team and the hydraulic pump/motor manufacturer.
 There are 12 questions that need to be taken into consideration.
 This post touches on the first three questions.

-Overall pump efficiency is a combination of the mechanical and the volumetric efficiency.
-Understanding fluid and mechanical losses is important to the system.
+Overall pump efficiency is a combination of mechanical and volumetric efficiency.
+Understanding fluid and mechanical losses are important to the system.
 Designers have to ensure that the amount of horsepower needed to do the job at the speed desired can be achieved.
-For example, as the machine becomes loaded and system pressure rises, volumetric efficiencies can change, resulting is slower machine operation.
+For example, as the machine becomes loaded and system pressure rises, volumetric efficiencies can change, resulting in slower machine operation.

 This whitepaper was originally published in www.fluidpowerworld.com, volume 2; number 1; February 2015

 Related hydraulics content: